MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/code-signing-attestation.md

 ### Submit the EV signed Cab file using the Partner Center

-1. Go to [Partner Center Hardware dashboard](https://partner.microsoft.com/dashboard/hardware/Search) and sign in using your credentials.
+1. Go to [Partner Center hardware dashboard](https://partner.microsoft.com/dashboard/hardware/Search) and sign in using your credentials.

 1. Select **Submit new hardware**.